DevdudeX/LMD-Alternative-Camera-Mod/README.md

 ### Config File
 `D:\SteamLibrary\steamapps\common\Lonely Mountains - Downhill\UserData\AlternativeCameraWithPhotoMode.ini`

-## Info for keyboard users
-- The game works best by setting mouse to `Steering Only` in options and using the keyboard for forward and brake
-- It is recommended to turn off camera `auto-align`

 ## Configuration
 A configuration file is generated in `[LMD folder]/UserData/AlternativeCameraWithPhotoMode.ini`.
 This file can be edited with any text editor and contains all the mods settings with description.